• Home

 The Aging Evolution

 The Area Agencies on Aging fund and deliver services within a complex system to meet the specialized needs of older Kansans and caregivers.
-Choices in the community means more people can age in place instead of receiving services in a nursing home or assisted living.
+Choices in the community means more people can age in place instead of premature entry into a nursing home or assisted living.

 A National Network

-The Area Agencies on Aging in Kansas are part of a national network of 629 AAAs and 246 Title VI organizations designated as the leaders on aging issues at the local level.
+The Kansas Area Agencies on Aging are part of a national network of 56 state agencies on aging, 629 area agencies on aging, nearly 20,000 service providers, 244 Tribal organizations, and 2 Native Hawaiian organizations representing 400 Tribes, and 80,000 volunteers.
 Area Agencies on Aging were established under the Older Americans Act (OAA) in 1973 to respond to the needs of older adults and caregivers in every local community.
 AAAs are the “boots-on-the-ground” organizations charged with helping vulnerable older adults live with independence and dignity in their homes and communities.
 Locally managed with federal, state and local funding resources, service delivery decisions are made at the community level: often in the private homes of the individuals who need services.
 The AAA’s primary responsibilities include the following:

 AAAs provide services that fall into five broad categories: